MasoniteFramework/docs/whats-new/masonite-2.2.md

 ## Masonite 2.2

-{% hint style="danger" %}
-This release is still in beta and is not yet released.
-All information in this documentation section is subject to change.
-{% endhint %}

 ## Route Prefixes

 Previously you had to append all routes with a `/` character.
 This would look something like: